 - The exchange also A/B tested sending a postcard toward the end of their 35 days to encourage enrollment

 The program is completely voluntary.
 Individuals wishing not to be considered for insurance options simply choose not to check the box to share information.
 The Easy Enrollment program went live for the 2019 tax year.
 Individuals were able to check the box in early 2020.

 How Did Maryland Promote the Program?

-Maryland leveraged a number of tactics to help residents understand the new program.
-It started with a kickoff press conference featuring Baltimore Oriole baseball legend Eddie Murray followed by webinars for tax partners, brokers and consumer assistance organizations.
+Maryland leveraged several tactics to help residents understand the new program.
+It started with a kickoff press conference featuring Baltimore Oriole baseball legend Eddie Murray followed by webinars for tax partners, brokers, and consumer assistance organizations.
 The Maryland Health Connections website included messaging about the program and a new webpage dedicated to the program.
-A social press kit was created for partners and emails were sent to consumers from February to April of 2020 about checking the box and next steps in the process.
-They created a two minute video, and press releases announcing the program and announcing the first consumer to check the box.
+A social press kit was created for partners and emails were sent to consumers from February to April of 2020 about checking the box and the next steps in the process.
+They created a two-minute video, and press releases announcing the program and announcing the first consumer to check the box.
 They also spent $70,000 on digital advertising for the program.

 What Was the Result in 2020?

 The coronavirus pandemic extended the tax filing deadline to July 15 as well as created a special enrollment period for Maryland residents.
 As of a late July press release, Maryland saw more than 41,000 tax filers check the box on their tax return and 3,700 of them had enrolled in coverage.
 Because the tax filing deadline had been delayed to July 15, final numbers wouldn’t be available until late August.
 Maryland has not released final numbers as of this writing.

 Certifi helps state health insurance exchanges improve enrollment and build a better member experience with state insurance exchange premium billing and payment solutions.